 Tooth ache

-A more significant toothache could be the result of a large cavity that has infected the nerve of the tooth, or it may indicate that the tooth has a dental abscess, which needs immediate attention.
+A more significant toothache could be the result of tooth decay that has infected the nerve of the tooth, or it may indicate that the tooth has a dental abscess, which needs immediate attention.
 Call your dentist immediately.
-You will need an x-ray to evaluate the tooth/teeth and find out the source of the pain.
+You will need an x-ray to evaluate the affected area and find out the source of the pain.
 Swelling of the jaw or face, or pus coming out of the gums, are both signs of a serious dental infection.

 Cold Sores/Canker Sores